What are The Estate Planning Basics? What Goes in an Estate Plan?

 In a world full of uncertainties, a well-crafted Estate Plan is one certainty you can provide.
 It’s not just a stack of legal documents—it’s peace of mind.
 And that is priceless.

-In this article and in the accompanying webinar, I want to lay out the basics in one place—and give you links to key related information on our website.
+In this family estate planning guide and in the accompanying webinar, I want to lay out the basics in one place—and give you links to key related information on our website.

 At CunninghamLegal, we provide expertise in California Estate Planning, as well as help with Trust Administration and Probate after a death.
 Please set up a call with us to learn more.